wangcser/DSA/README.md

 # DSA Notes

-This repo. use to record my algo. notes in leetcode and DSA lessons.
+This repo. use to record my algo. notes in leetcode, OJ and DSA lessons.

-## Classification
+## 1. DSA Classification

-According to algorithm design and algorithm analysis technicals, i group my notes in those orders:
+According to algorithm design and algorithm analysis technicals, i group my notes in those orders as follow:

 - leetcode rank:
   - easy